 Origin of the Grant Program

 On the 10th anniversary of Comfort My People: A Policy Statement on Serious Mental Illness (2008), the 223rd General Assembly (2018) established a two-year Mental Health Initiative with funding for a $250,000 grant program spread over 2019–20 to empower Presbyterian congregations, mid councils and seminaries to address mental health.
 New models and leadership in mental health ministry are being generated across the denomination.
 An additional $125,000 has been committed to extend the grant program into 2021/2022.

 Purpose of the Grant Program

-This grant program provides “seed money” for Presbyterian congregations, mid councils and seminaries to initiate or advance mental health ministries that educate, equip and empower churches to reach out to and with people living with mental health conditions and their loved ones:
+This grant program provides “seed money” for Presbyterian congregations, mid councils and seminaries to initiate or advance mental health ministries that educate, equip and empower churches to reach out to and with people living with mental health issues and their loved ones:

 - To expand mental health awareness, understanding of mental health issues and advocacy for mental health services.

 - To eliminate the stigma surrounding mental illness, especially serious mental illnesses.

 - To become more welcoming, inclusive and supportive faith communities for people living with mental health issues.

 Priority is given to funding projects with the widest potential impact that fulfill one or more of the Comfort My People Action Recommendations for congregations, mid councils and seminaries adopted by the 223rd General Assembly.

 Applying to the Grant Program